- Ethics and consent

 Algal, fungal, and botanical names

-Since January 2012, electronic publication of algal, fungal, and botanical names has been a valid form of publication.
+Since January 2012, the electronic publication of algal, fungal, and botanical names has been a valid form of publication.
 Manuscripts containing new taxon names or other nomenclatural acts must follow the guidelines set by the International Code of Nomenclature for algae, fungi, and plants.
 Further helpful information by Sandra Knapp et al. is available here.